Members & Directors

 Tim has experience as a freelance Early Years Consultant specialising in compliance, management of Ofsted Inspections and curriculum building, is a Level 4 Safeguarding trainer and SENCO for his current employer and is studying for a Masters in Early Childhood Studies with particular interest in sleep patterns of infants, pedagogy and new technologies and leadership and management in education.

 Chartered Fellow of the CIPD and lecturer on a variety of HR, business and management programmes.
 Fifteen year’s experience as a generalist HR practitioner gained within the NHS, construction and retail sectors.
-Chair of the Learning and Standards Committee of the John Taylor High School LGB.
-Amanda is also a Director of the Board.

 Barbara Richardson (Chair of Audit and Compliance Committee)